From Wikipedia, the free encyclopedia

 Between 1973 and 1980, Decca championed new music through its Headline imprint.
 Works given their recorded premiere included pieces by Peter Maxwell Davies, Harrison Birtwistle, Luciano Berio, Hans Werner Henze, Witold Lutoslawski, Toru Takemitsu, David Bedford, Thea Musgrave, Andrzej Panufnik, Iannis Xenakis, Brian Ferneyhough and John Cage.
 Performers included Roger Woodward, Stomu Yamash'ta, Salman Shukur, and the Grimethorpe Colliery Band, as well as the composers themselves.

 For many years, Decca's British classical recordings had been issued in the US under the London Records label because the existence of the American Decca company precluded the use of that name on British recordings distributed in the US.
-When the MCA and PolyGram labels merged in 1999 and created Universal Music, the practice was no longer necessary.
+The practice was no longer necessary when the MCA and PolyGram labels merged in 1999 and created Universal Music.
 Today Decca makes fewer major classical recordings but still has a full roster of stars, including Cecilia Bartoli and Renée Fleming.
 Its back catalogue includes several landmarks and critically acclaimed recordings, such as the Solti Ring, voted the greatest recording of all time by critics with the BBC Music Magazine, [11] and Luciano Pavarotti remained an exclusive Decca artist throughout his recording career.

 In 2017, Universal Music revived Decca's American classical music arm as Decca Gold under the management of Verve Music Group.
 [12]

 In Britain, Decca bought out the bankrupt UK branch of Brunswick Records in 1932, which added such stars as Bing Crosby and Al Jolson [13] to its roster.
 Decca also bought out the Melotone and Edison Bell record companies.
 In late 1934, a United States branch of Decca was launched.
 In establishing the American unit, the founders bought the former Brunswick Records pressing plants in New York City and Muskegon, Michigan, which were shut down in 1931, from Warner Bros. in exchange for a financial interest in the new label.
 [1] In 1934 Guy Lombardo also recorded for Decca.
 [14] Decca became a major player in the depressed American record market thanks to its roster of popular artists, particularly Bing Crosby, the shrewd management of former US Brunswick general manager Jack Kapp, and the decision to price Decca at 35 cents.
 The US label also brought back the discontinued Champion label (from Gennett), as well as a short-lived version of the Broadway label.
 The following year, the pressing and Canadian distribution of US Decca records was licensed to Compo Company Ltd. in Lachine, Quebec, a breakaway and rival of Berliner Gram-o-phone Co. of Montreal, Quebec.
 (Compo was acquired by Decca in 1951 although its Apex label continued in production for the next two decades.)
-By 1939, Decca and EMI were the only record companies in the UK That year; British Decca head Edward Lewis sold his interest in American Decca because of World War II.
+By 1939, Decca and EMI were the only record companies in the UK.
+That same year, British Decca head Edward Lewis completed a three-year sale of his interest in American Decca to avoid a potential freeze on his foreign investments due to the threat of World War II.
+[15]

 In 1940, American Decca released the first album of songs from the 1939 film The Wizard of Oz.
 However, it was not a soundtrack album but a cover version featuring only Judy Garland from the film, with other roles taken by the Ken Darby Singers.